wrist mechanics online course featured image

 Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 At HackMotion, we deal a lot with data from the lead wrist.
 The lead wrist data is often easier for golfers to see, understand, and feel.
+However, this doesn’t mean we can ignore the trail wrist completely.

 The trail wrist in golf plays a crucial role.
 Interestingly, the trail wrist is also your dominant wrist, which can sometimes help narrow down performance issues and fixes related to its position.